zoehendershot/dp1-diy-spotify/README.md

 > NOTE: Be sure NOT to edit your function or any options within the AWS Lambda Service Page.
 Those changes will be overwritten the next time you run `chalice deploy`.

 To view the logs for your Lambda function, open the function from the list and click into the **MONITOR** tab below the Overview.
 Find the "View Cloudwatch Logs" button and open it.
 This will give you a view into logs.
+Refer to the video above to see how this works.

 ### Test and Debug